 ---|---|---|

-QuickBooks Desktop is preferable for companies wanting the ability to manage their books without an internet connection.
+QuickBooks Desktop is preferable for companies that want to manage their books without an internet connection.
 It’s also a better option for businesses requiring complex inventory accounting features.

-QuickBooks Online is cheaper than QuickBooks Desktop if you have many employees who will be using the program.
-For instance, QuickBooks Online Plus only costs $85 per month but already includes up to five users as opposed to Desktop’s Premier, which is worth $549.99 for only one user.
-If you want to add up to five users, you’ll have to pay around $1,700 per year.
+QuickBooks Online is cheaper than QuickBooks Desktop if you have many employees who’ll be using the program.
+For instance, QuickBooks Online Plus only costs $85 per month for up to five users as opposed to Desktop’s Premier, which costs $799 for only one user.
+If you want five users, you’ll pay around $2,000 per year.

 Bottom Line